SummaryRead the full fact sheet

 If you are worried about any side effects of asthma medication, do not stop your dose of medication or those of a child in your care without speaking about it with your doctor.
-Stopping medication could lead to an asthma attack or asthma emergency that is worse than any potential side effects.
+Stopping medication could lead to an asthma attack or asthma emergency that is worse than any potential side effects, and they may be preventable if discussed with your health professional.

-While waiting for the ambulance, give 4 separate puffs of reliever medication, taking 4 breaths for each puff, every 4 minutes.
+While waiting for the ambulance, give 4 separate puffs of blue reliever medication with a spacer, taking 4 breaths for each puff, every 4 minutes.

 Where to get help